 The Climbing Out Club

-After attending a 5 day programme, our participants gain automatic membership to the Climbing out Club.
+After attending a 5 day programme, all participants are offered membership to the Climbing Out Club.
 The club offers continued friendship, support and personal development through social events, fund raising activities, weekends away and training opportunities.
-Young people very much become part of a Climbing Out family.
+The young people very much become part of a Climbing Out family.

 The club also offers opportunities for volunteering, training, qualifications, adventures and development bursaries.